tekknolagi/ddcg/post.md

 variable names and cleanly map those to indices... but that never materialized.

 ## Interpreter

+So!
+Now we have our datatypes.
+The interpreter is a little tree-walk interpreter.
+It takes in a `State` to mutate and an `Expr` to evaluate.

 ```c++
 word interpret_expr(State* state, const Expr* expr) {